jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-nick-warren-on.md

 templateKey: interview-post
 path: /interview/nick-warren
 title: NICK WARREN on supporting great artists
-date: 2017-08-01T16:30:19+10:00
+date: 2017-08-01T06:30:19.000Z
-description: 'Our interview with the progressive house legend. '
+description: Our interview with the progressive house legend.
 featuredImage: /img/nick-warren-press.jpg
 ---
-With a career spanning several decades, Progressive House pioneer Nick Warren discusses mental health...TBC
+_With a career spanning several decades, we caught up with Progressive House master Nick Warren before his extended visit to Sydney._

 **RR: Thanks for joining us Nick.
 We're looking forward to your sets at Café Del Mar and S.A.S.H.
 Talk us through your previous experiences of playing in Sydney.**